 The Rhodesian Ridgeback is a tale of two different personalities.
 Behind closed doors, he is a super sweet and affectionate dog.
 But in public, he is protective and hard as nails.
 This breed is notorious for not tolerating any threats to its owners.
 In fact, he will protect his family with his life.
 In Africa, where he’s from, he is known as the Lion Dog.
 Because, yes, he literally fights lions if his family is in danger.
 Impressive.

 But this breed is only impressive if you can handle it.
 Because with a personality like his, you need to be experienced and comfortable around independent dogs.
 Training a Ridgeback is not for the faint of heart and shouldn’t be taken lightly.

 Ridgebacks make fantastic family dogs, but you need to be the right family fit.
 Here in this Rhodesian Ridgeback breed guide, we will run you through all of the Ridgeback facts, traits, and much more.
 Let’s jump straight in to see if you and the Lion Dog could be a match made in canine heaven.

 The Rhodesian Ridgeback is a canine creation of Africa, namely the Zimbabwe territory.
 Previously known as Rhodesia, hence his name.
 In the late 19th century, a big-game hunter named Cornelius van Rooyen chose two ridged Greyhounds to join his pack of lion dogs.
 He realized that the ridged offspring were fantastic at confronting and warding off the big game to protect his master and land.
 As well as distracting them while on the hunt, allowing his master to successfully take a shot.

 It is believed that in addition to his Greyhound relatives, he is also made up of the native ridged Khoikhoi dog, terriers, and the Great Dane.
-It is the native Khoikhoi blood that gave them the know-how in handling big predators of Africa.
+It is the native Khoikhoi blood that gave them the know-how to handle big predators of Africa.
 And not just lions, baboons, and leopards too.
 It also gave this breed resiliency against pests and local diseases.
 And as if that wasn’t enough, he was also capable of hunting smaller game to provide a meal for his master and pack.
 Antelope is a favorite of his.